edolopez/Marketweet/README.md

 * [Httplib2:](http://code.google.com/p/httplib2/) Can be installed through terminal
 * [OAuth2:](http://github.com/simplegeo/python-oauth2) Can be added into the Marketweet project dragging and dropping the main folder oauth2.

-The project is relying on the Twitter Module developet by the Python-Twitter Developers group: http://code.google.com/p/python-twitter/

-You can directly download the entire project, or use the essential files posted here with the actual Marketweet project.
+For the __Twitter Module__ developed by the Python-Twitter Developers group, you can directly download the entire project, or use the essential files posted here with the actual Marketweet project.
 Some lines have been adapted to Marketweet's functionality, so I suggest you to use the twitter module posted here.
 In case you want the newest version of the Twitter Module, please adapt it as discussed in the **Setup** section **twitter.py** header.

 For an explicit explanation of what the Twitter module does, you can see the documentation [here](http://static.unto.net/python-twitter/0.5/doc/twitter.html).